chitny/holbertonschool-higher_level_programming/0x0C-python-almost_a_circle/README.md

 # Description of this directory!

-We are doing this project to practise in Python.
-In this project, you will review everything about Python:
+We are doing this project to practice concepts that we learn before in Python.

+In this project, you will review this concepts:

 - Import
 - Exceptions